 - Begin by entering symptoms that best describe your current condition.
-The more symptoms you enter the more accurate the results will be.

 - Symptoms can be entered in your own words or chosen from the list of matching suggestions; select the most appropriate.

 - If no suggestions appear, double-check your spelling or use different words to describe your symptoms.